sagar0745/apna_class-demo/README.md

-This is the code collection pf web development files.
+This is the code collection of sigmma web development files.